 - The business should free up your time to travel and explore other interests in your life.

 A service that lets people send potatoes with inscriptions on them to friends and family.
 Potato Parcel is a perfect example of a crazy business idea that worked.
 It might seem like a daft concept but Alex Craig, the owner, is laughing all the way to the bank.
 From my estimations, the site gets upwards of 50,000 visits a month.
 And a news article from two years ago put his monthly revenue at $10K.
 It’s probably more like $20k now considering a new owner and a team are behind it.

 Chen fixed his dire financial situation and created a million-dollar company in the process by testing and eventually building out a photo to painting service online.

 It’s a brilliant idea and the execution was simple: a one-page website with a payment button.
 Nothing else to it.
 But it has enabled Chris to managed to build a business he can outsource entirely.

 For more ideas, drool over the incredible businesses profiled on Starter Story.

 The best way to create a successful lifestyle business is to build one yourself.
 Starting a business gives you an understanding of what makes it work that nobody else will have.
 However, not everyone can spend years launching ideas to find an idea that works.
 One way to bypass the validation stage, at least, is to buy a business that’s already making money.

-But probably the best place to find a business for sale is through your network.
+Another great place to find businesses for sale is through your network.
 The more you talk to real digital nomads, entrepreneurs, and lifestyle design fans with successful businesses, the easier it will be to find deals when they arise.
 You’ll also get a better appreciation for the kinds of lifestyle businesses that work.